 Making banana bread your Sunday baking project sets you up for hearty breakfasts and sweet snacks all week (if it lasts that long).
-Some recipes call for adding chocolate chips, and if that’s your style, feel free to include them (about ½-¾ cup should be good, you can eyeball it).
+Some recipes call for adding chocolate chips, and if that’s your style, feel free to include them (about 1/2 to 3/4 cup).
 We wanted our bread to taste more like breakfast than dessert, so we kept it plain and simple and topped it with our Maple Roasted Sunflower Seed Butter instead.

 We’ve learned from experience that attempting banana bread with starchy green bananas results in a dry, under-sweetened loaf that lacks the deep banana flavor we love.
-But we don’t give up on a good banana bread recipe, even when the only bananas we can find are green and unripe.
-Roasting green bananas in their peels develops the sugars and boosts the banana flavor.
+Instead, roasting green bananas in their peels develops the sugars and boosts the banana flavor.
 Alternatively, you could put them in a paper bag for a few days to ripen naturally, but honestly, who has time for that?

 - 2 cups gluten free all-purpose flour